yankev07/BeyondMD_Interview/README.md

 We cna also use a docker-compose.yml file which will specify the ports mapping

 Note: Our port 8080 was already busy during this exercise, so we used the port 3000 instead (Subtle ReactJS reference here!)

+Once everything looks good, we build our docker image using the command below: